-Announcing Our Latest Christianson Grant Recipients
+Announcing Our Latest Christianson Fellows

 The latest grant recipients are Ashley Page, Stephanie Guertin and Alexandria Brown, who were selected for the grant because of their passion for giving back to the world through worthy social projects.
 They all look forward to embracing the challenges of volunteering abroad, and will use this time to increase their cultural awareness, while contributing in ways that will have long term effects both in the countries they’re visiting as well as in their professional and personal lives.